Palliative care vs hospice care: What's the difference?

 Having consistent professional input alongside family care can help reduce anxiety and ensure no one feels they are coping alone.

-UK care guidance consistently shows that many people express a wish to remain at home at the end of life if it is safe and possible to do so.
+UK care guidance consistently shows that many people express a wish to remain at home at the end-of-life if it is safe and possible to do so.
 Being cared for at home can support emotional well-being and a sense of control during a deeply personal time.

 Common reasons people choose end-of-life care at home include:

-For families, home-based end of life care can also allow more meaningful time together, supported by professionals when needed.
+For families, home-based end-of-life care can also allow more meaningful time together, supported by professionals when needed.

 Elder provides care at home, including live-in care, to support people with complex and changing needs.
 While medical care is led by healthcare professionals, carers can help with comfort, personal care, and companionship during the end-of-life stage.